 She wasn't poor.
 She wore a huge diamond ring, and her Q-tip-gray hair had that just-covered-in-hairspray-at-the-local-salon look and smell to it, her face properly made up, her clothing top-of-the-line.
 In other words, nineteen cents was literally, and almost certainly, nothing to her.
 Less than nothing.

-But the no that came out of her well-tended windpipe was full of such hate that it stuck with me.
+But the no that came out of her well-lacquered windpipe was full of such hate that it stuck with me.
 I won't forget it.

 I think often of how much of a misanthrope I am.
 But the truth is, I'm nothing compared to that woman.